rtCamp/Frappe-Manager/docs/concepts/web-serving.md

 ## The request path

-Every request hits the machine-wide `global-nginx-proxy` (ports 80/443), which routes by the `Host:` header to the right bench's own nginx, which proxies to the bench's web process.
+Every request hits the machine-wide `nginx-proxy` (ports 80/443), which routes by the `Host:` header to the right bench's own nginx, which proxies to the bench's web process.
 Full topology: [Architecture](../reference/architecture.md).

 ```
-browser -> global-nginx-proxy (routes by domain) -> bench nginx -> web process
+browser -> nginx-proxy (routes by domain) -> bench nginx -> web process
 ```

 The bench's nginx does more than forward.
 It serves the site's own `public/` files off disk, sends `/socket.io` to the socketio container instead of the web process, and answers `/.well-known/acme-challenge/` itself so certificate renewal works without touching Frappe.